SigmoidAI/articles/article-ltu_vectorizer/README.md

 In this article you can learn about LTUVectorizer and LTUTransformer.
 This modules help you vectorize documents with just 2 lines of code.

+Vectorization is a key method in Natural Language Processing (NLP) that enables computers to efficiently comprehend and interpret human language.
+Vectorization makes NLP systems more effective and precise by converting text input into numerical vectors that algorithms can process, understand, and extract valuable language-based information from.
+A well-known vectorization formula is TF-IDF vectorization, but this article comes to show another vectorizer called LTU.